benbrastmckie/ModelChecker/README.md

 If you are in the directory in which the `test_file.py` exists, you can run `model-checker test_file.py` without specifying the full (or relative) path.
 A number of [examples](https://github.com/benbrastmckie/ModelChecker/blob/master/Examples/examples.py) are provided in the GitHub repository.

-Each file must specify a set of `premises` and `conclusions` which are treated conjunctively, and the number `N` of atomic states to include in each model.
+Each file must specify a set of `premises` which are treated conjunctively, `conclusions` which are treated disjunctively, and the number `N` of atomic states to include in each model.
 Optionally, the user can specify whether to print the Z3 constraints when a model is found, or the unsatisfiable core when no model exists, as well as an option to save the output.

 Files can be edited with your choice of text editor, e.g., run `vim test_file.py` to edit the file in the terminal.